afishr/oop-labs-requirements/lab_0/README.md

 2. **Install essential tools.** You should install the “starting pack” of a software engineer on your machine.
 This includes zsh, oh-my-zsh, Git, gcc compiler, your favorite ide/editor.

 3. **Create a Git repository.** Write a small hello-world program in C. Compile it using GCC and Make.
 Commit your changes and push them to your remote repository. \
-Perform all the manipulations with file system, git repository through command line.
+**Perform all the manipulations with file system, source code compilation, git repository through command line exclusively**.
 Don't use graphical interfaces.

 ## Grading Policy